InterContinental New York Barclay Hotel: Notable tenants

 When the Barclay opened, its guests included Eliot Cross, one of the principals of the Cross & Cross firm, as well as H. B. Hollins, who had been one of the firm's clients.
 The Barclay's first residents also included businessman Walter W. Law, politician William Henry Barnum, and actor Charles Ray.
 During the mid-20th century, the hotel's residents included exiled Russian prince Nicholas Engalitcheff, composer Amy Beach, and producer James Kevin McGuinness.
 Other notable guests included Madame Nhu, wife of Vietnamese leader Ngô Đình Nhu, during the 1960s.
-In later years, Bette Davis, Gloria Swanson, Mary Pickford, Marlon Brando, Jimmie Durante, Debbie Reynolds, Ernest Hemingway and David O. Selznick all lived at the Barclay.
+In later years, Bette Davis, Gloria Swanson, Mary Pickford, Marlon Brando, Jimmy Durante, Debbie Reynolds, Ernest Hemingway and David O. Selznick all lived at the Barclay.

 Caswell-Massey, the oldest chemist and perfumer in the United States, was one of the first tenants to lease space in the Barclay in June 1926, operating its flagship store there for decades.
 In addition, Doubleday subsidiary Doubleday Page Book Shop Company was among the Barclay's earliest tenants.
 Abraham Beame had a campaign office at the Barclay during the 1973 New York City mayoral election, and Bill Clinton used the Barclay as his New York headquarters during the Bill Clinton 1992 presidential campaign.
 Kofi Annan also frequented the Barclay while he was Secretary-General of the United Nations.

 The Barclay also hosted several clubhouses.
 The New York chapter of the Delphian Society was organized at the Barclay in 1935 and met there through the 1930s.
 The Cornell Club of New York leased space at the hotel in 1938; the club was initially housed on the first floor, but a Cornell Club headquarters opened on the third floor in April 1939.
 The Wellesley College and Bryn Mawr College clubs of New York also occupied space on the 14th floor beginning in 1938, although the Wellesley club moved in 1954.
 The American Women's Association also relocated to Harold S. Vanderbilt's suite in the Barclay in 1942.
 The Cornell Club relocated to a new building three blocks away in 1961.
 The Manhattan Club, a gentlemen's club, announced plans to relocate to the Cornell Club's space in 1966.